stephenberry/glaze/README.md

 ## JSON Caveats

-- Integer types cannot begin with a positive `+` symbol, for efficiency.
+- Number types cannot begin with a positive `+` symbol, for efficiency.

 # More Features